 - The child’s perfusion will return to normal.

 - The child will have reduced itching and scratching.

 - The child and caregivers will acquire enough knowledge about the disease process and its treatment.

 Nursing interventions for a child with hookworm include the following:

 - Reduce or diminish pain.
 Provide rest periods to promote relief, sleep, and relaxation; acknowledge reports of pain immediately; get rid of additional sources of discomfort, and determine the appropriate pain relief method.

 - Improve tissue perfusion.
 Submit patient to diagnostic tests as indicated; administer blood transfusion as indicated.

 - Protect skin integrity.
-Monitor site of impaired tissue integrity at least once daily for color changes, redness, swelling, warmth, pain, or other signs of infection; provide skin care as needed; keep a sterile dressing technique during wound care; clip the patient’s nails as necessary; and teach patient and significant others about proper handwashing, wound cleansing, dressing changes, and application of topical medications.
+Monitor the site of impaired tissue integrity at least once daily for color changes, redness, swelling, warmth, pain, or other signs of infection; provide skin care as needed; keep a sterile dressing technique during wound care; clip the patient’s nails as necessary; and teach the patient and significant others about proper handwashing, wound cleansing, dressing changes, and application of topical medications.

 - Enforce knowledge about the disease and its treatment.
 Determine priority of learning needs within the overall care plan; render physical comfort for the patient; grant a calm and peaceful environment without interruption; include the patient in creating the teaching plan; help the patient in integrating information into daily life; and provide clear, thorough, and understandable explanations and demonstrations.